ElementsProject/lightning/doc/lightning-listpeers.7.md

   a number followed by a string unit.
 * *total\_msat*: A string describing the total capacity of the channel;
   a number followed by a string unit.
+* *fee_base_msat*: The fixed routing fee we charge for forwards going out over this channel, regardless of payment size.
+* *fee_proportional_millionths*: The proportional routing fees in ppm (parts- per-millionths) we charge for forwards going out over this channel.
 * *features*: An array of feature names supported by this channel.

 These fields may exist if the channel has gotten beyond the `"OPENINGD"`